gazebosim/gz-sim/tutorials/blender_procedural_datasets.md

 to setup the trimesh module required for estimation of inertial properties.
 Therefore, please run Blender from console with the `--python-use-system-env` flag.

+## Future Work

+Script [`procedural_dataset_generator.py`][procedural_dataset_generator_script]
+is not fully featured yet.
+Bellow is a list of desired features that could be eventually added to improve its functionality (contributions are welcome).

+### SDF Model Exporter

+- **Exporting**
+  - Support exporting processed objects as separate `<visual>` and `<collision>` entities under a single SDF model (default behavior).
+  - Support exporting processed objects as separate SDF models (user-configured optional feature).
+  - Add option to skip exporting of `<visual>` or `<collision>` entities for some of the processed objects (user-configured optional feature).
+  - Support exporting of lights.
+  - Support exporting of cameras.
+  - Automatic generation of thumbnails via Blender renders.
+- **Materials**
+  - Support texture baking for processed objects (should be the default behavior).
+    - [Refactoring] To fully support texture baking, each processed object must be exported as separate `<visual>` entity in order to prevent overlapping UV maps.
+  - Add better mapping of materials (in addition to what COLLADA exporter does).

+### Procedural Dataset Generator

+- **Template**
+  - Add `.blend` template project that can be used as a start point for generation of new datasets.
+- **Randomization**
+  - Add option to specify distribution for sampling random variables (e.g. uniform/Gaussian).
+- **Materials**
+  - Support randomization of procedural materials.
+  - Add option to pull (random) PBR textures from an online source.